fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Network/v1.0.13/New-AzureRmApplicationGatewayHttpListener.md

 ```

 ## DESCRIPTION
-The **New-AzureRmApplicationGatewayHttpListener** cmdlet creates an HTTP listener for an azure_2 application gateway.
+The **New-AzureRmApplicationGatewayHttpListener** cmdlet creates an HTTP listener for an Azure application gateway.

 ## EXAMPLES